sohammandal1/MultiModal-Product-Search/README.md

 ## Features

-* **🔎 Text Search**: Find products using natural language queries (e.g., "red summer dress").
+* **Text Search**: Find products using natural language queries (e.g., "red summer dress").
-* **🖼️ Image Search**: Upload an image to find visually similar products from the catalog.
+* **Image Search**: Upload an image to find visually similar products from the catalog.
-* **✨ Hybrid Search**: Combine an image upload with a text query for highly specific, refined results (e.g., upload a picture of a shirt and add the text "in blue").
+* **Hybrid Search**: Combine an image upload with a text query for highly specific, refined results (e.g., upload a picture of a shirt and add the text "in blue").
-* **❤️ Recommendations**: Get content-based product recommendations for simulated users.
+* **Recommendations**: Get content-based product recommendations for simulated users.

 ---